Confirm your province to explore products and offers tailored to your area.

 BrokerLink compares rates from a wide range of providers, ensuring you get the best deals available.

-Low mileage car insurance is a type of auto insurance aimed at infrequent drivers.
-Since car insurance rates partially depend on your driving habits (and more specifically, the frequency with which you drive), you can save money by spending a below-average amount of time on the road.
-The logic behind low mileage car insurance is that by driving less, your odds of getting into an accident decrease, and so too should your insurance rates.
+Low-mileage car insurance is a type of auto insurance aimed at infrequent drivers.
+Since car insurance rates partially depend on your driving habits and, specifically, the frequency with which you drive, you can save money by spending a below-average amount of time on the road.
+The logic behind low-mileage car insurance is that by driving less, your odds of getting into an accident decrease, and so too should your insurance rates.

-Yes, car insurance is mandatory for all drivers in Canada, even for those that qualify for low mileage discounts.
+Car insurance is mandatory for all drivers in Canada, even for those who qualify for low-mileage discounts.
 Therefore, even if you spend less time on the road than the average driver, you still need to maintain valid insurance coverage.
+Here's a closer look at the types of auto insurance low-mileage drivers will need to purchase and the coverage options they should consider:

 Third party liability coverage